Stephanie offers her readers tips on how to print their own wedding program fans, saving them time and money in the process.

 For a template that has a final 5" x 7" cutting size, you will probably have guidelines to be able to cut along around the outside of the wedding program.

 For a full sheet program, similar to the silhouette fan programs pictured, you would cut directly down the middle only to a final size of 5.5" x 8.5".

 There are many tools to do the cutting, and you don't have to spend a lot to get a good quality trimmer.
 Here are your options:

-- Guillotine:: A guillotine arm cutter can be bought on the market today fairly cheap.
-I'm sure many may remember the large guillotine cutters from school where the teacher would cut 200 worksheets at a time.
+- Guillotine: A guillotine arm cutter can be bought on the market today fairly cheaply.
+I'm sure many may remember the large guillotine cutters from school the teacher would use to cut 200 worksheets at a time.

 From here, feel free to add some special finishes to your fan programs like: